swsnr/rescue-image/README.md

 ## License

-This code in this repository is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+Copyright Sebastian Wiesner <sebastian@swsnr.de>

+The code in this repository is licensed under the EUPL, see <https://interoperable-europe.ec.europa.eu/collection/eupl/eupl-text-eupl-12>.

-Packages inside the generated rescue image are covered by their respective licenses.
+Packages inside the generated rescue image are covered by their respective licenses;
+as a result the final rescue image may be covered by a different license.